|Title||Appropriateness of Expenditures||Number||204|

 5.31.1 University organizational units should secure their copying/printing needs from university-owned copying and printing equipment.

-5.31.2 All copying/printing from external vendors over $500 must be coordinated with Printing Services and over $3,000 must be bid following Purchasing procedures.
+5.31.2 All copying/printing from external vendors over $500 must be coordinated with Printing Services.

 5.32 Recruiting for Faculty/Staff